smithbeta/gpt3_lpage/README.md

 # gpt3_lpage
-Follow through of a youtube tuto
+Follow through of a youtube tuto, creating a fictional landing page with react functional components